6.3 Financial Services

 6.3.3 Real Estate

-The current macroeconomic environment has created ongoing
+In recent years, the macroeconomic environment has created

 challenges and uncertainty within the real estate industry.
 Many CRE entities